alan2207/bulletproof-react/docs/performance.md

 - If you develop an application that requires a state to track many elements at once, you might consider state management libraries with atomic updates such as [jotai](https://jotai.pmnd.rs/).

 - Use React Context wisely.
 React Context is good for low-velocity data like themes, user data, small local state etc. While dealing with medium-velocity/high-velocity data, you may consider using the [use-context-selector](https://github.com/dai-shi/use-context-selector) library that supports selectors (selectors are already built-in in most popular state management libraries like [zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) or [jotai](https://jotai.org/)).
 Important to remember, context is often used as the "golden tool" for props drilling, whereas in many scenarios you may satisfy your needs by [lifting the state up](https://react.dev/learn/sharing-state-between-components#lifting-state-up-by-example) or [a proper composition of components](https://react.dev/learn/passing-data-deeply-with-context#before-you-use-context).
-Do not rush with context.
+Do not rush with context and global state.

 - If your application is expected to have frequent updates that might affect performance, consider switching from runtime styling solutions such as [emotion](https://emotion.sh/docs/introduction), [styled-components](https://styled-components.com/) that generate styles during runtime) to zero runtime styling solutions ([tailwind](https://tailwindcss.com/), [vanilla-extract](https://github.com/seek-oss/vanilla-extract), [CSS modules](https://github.com/css-modules/css-modules) which generate styles during build time).